kow-k/pyPLB/README.md

 # Pattern-Lattice-Builder
-A Python implementation of generalized Pattern Lattice Builder (gPLB).
+A Python implementation of generalized Pattern Lattice Builder (pyPLB).
 Confirmed to run on Python 3.6 and above (but not guaranteed to run on 3.12, 3.13)

 # Requirements
 The following packages are required: